StevenBlack/vocab/million-dollar-words.md

 Yes, this is a word, and it means an anxiety attack— kind of like a nightmare during the daytime.

+### de facto
+Actually existing; a matter of fact.
+If the president of the company is on his yacht, the vice president becomes the de facto leader of the company.
+On the other hand, if the president of the company is on the vice-president's yacht, he becomes the de facto captain.
+Say DEH FACT-OH.

+### de profundis
+A Latin phrase for "out of the depths."
+Someone is pulled de profundis from sleep, meditation or thought.
+It has nothing to do with "profound," which makes the word an excellent excuse for why you weren't paying attention to whomever was speaking to you.
+Pronounced DAY PRO-FUND-ISS.

+### de trop
+From the French "too much," the word means overdone or excessive in a figurative sense.
+Wearing too much jewelry while working in a homeless shelter would be de trop.
+Unfortunately, using the word de trop is probably de trop in most situations and should be accompanied by an appropriate expression of mock snobbery.
+Pronounce it DEH TROH.

 ### dearth
 A shortage or scarcity.
 Squirrels might have a dearth of nuts by the end of the winter.
 Single women might complain of the dearth of heterosexual single men who are sensitive and willing to make a commitment.